Go-Pomegranate/mail-service-api/README.md

 # mail-service-api
 This is mail service which combine two 3th party APIs  for sending mails via net - sendGrid and mailGun.
 Main purpose of that service is of course sending mails.

 # Getting Started

 What hasn't been done?

 - not sharing app on Heroku etc. no dockerization ... -> sorry about that , unfortunetly clock was ticking for me.
-It means that to test app, you need your own apiKey and domain for those 3th party API's -> whispering: or you can just contact me - GitGuradian doesn't hear... :)
+It means that to test app, You need your own apiKey and domain for those 3th party API's -> whispering: or You can just contact me - GitGuardian doesn't hear... :)

 - front-end is reduced to just silly "Welcome" -> all prints logs are in the console